8. Compost & Sludge

 For sludge, the amount used for agriculture in each EU member state is provided as input (data source: Eurostat, 2020).
 Sludge is distributed evenly to all crops except grassland.

-Nutrient content in compost is calculated based on the composition of the compost product ( Regelink et al., 2021).
-All values are given in g kg–1.
+Nutrient content in compost is calculated based on the composition of the compost products ( Regelink et al., 2021).
+All values are in g kg–1 fresh matter.

 Biowaste |